pablodiste/data-store/README.md

   - Provide a way for clients to enable and disable worker, for example for not sending when not logged in to API.
   - Detect changes on same entity id and process only one
   - Documentation
-- Investigate automatic retries on error.
-- Helpers for pagination.
 - Analyze making it available for KMM.
 - Add an optional memory cache.